jeanpaulrestedur1234/ETLDataEngineer/README.md

 ## ✨ Key Features

-✅ **Idempotency:** You can run the pipeline multiple times; the final result will always be consistent.
+✅ **Idempotency:**  can run the pipeline multiple times; the final result will always be consistent.

 ✅ **Audit Logging:** Every discarded record has a "reason" documented in the log file.